vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 (user.department -eq "HR")
 ```

-> Users may appear in the report as `FailedToDeliverEmail` because they are blocked from signing in.
+> **NOTE**: Users may appear in the report as `FailedToDeliverEmail` because they are blocked from signing in.
 This is expected behavior, and you can filter them out in the report.

 - **Training**: By enabling training during an attack simulation, Microsoft can assign courses and modules customized to the user’s previous simulation and training results through learning pathways.
 The training is based on user interactions, specifically whether they clicked and submitted their credentials.
 A compromised user may receive two training sessions.
 You can choose standalone training campaigns and disable training within the attack simulation.
 However, this approach will not be as adaptive as the learning pathways provided through training campaigns within an attack simulation.